-LifeTime Memoirs founder Roy Moëd and members of the Spriggs LifeTime production team went to visit Mr. Geoffrey Spriggs at his business Spriggs Florists to personally deliver the copies of his private autobiography and to interview him about his LifeTime experience.
+LifeTime Memoirs founder Roy Moëd and members of the production team went to visit Geoffrey Spriggs at his business Spriggs Florists to personally deliver the copies of his memoir and to interview him about his LifeTime experience.
 The floristry store is situated in Petworth, West Sussex, just a few miles from the LifeTime office in Godalming, Surrey, and its beautiful garden provided the perfect setting for this special event.

 Everyone at LifeTime Memoirs would like to sincerely thank Mr. Spriggs and his whole family for allowing us to film in the shop and the garden.
 We hope that we didn’t cause too much havoc and that the champagne compensated for the disruption.

 This was no surprise visit, as we had already arranged the delivery of his books with Mr Spriggs many weeks beforehand.
 Nevertheless, his emotional reaction to seeing his finished autobiography for the first time was unexpected and also reminded us as to why we do this.

 “It was a privilege to help create Mr Spriggs’ autobiography and a real delight to present his books at Spriggs Florist.
 Mr Spriggs’ reaction to seeing his completed book for the first-time bears testament to the fact that his whole LifeBook experience was very special indeed.

 “Spending the afternoon with Mr and Mrs Spriggs in the beautiful setting of their garden was fantastic.
 Many thanks to Mr and Mrs Spriggs for their hospitality; I hope that Remember Me for Where I’ve Been will continue to be enjoyed by all the family for years to come.”